-Lower your expectations and give them time to grieve, while remaining compassionate towards those who are struggling to regain their footing.
+Lower your expectations and give them time to grieve while remaining compassionate towards those who are struggling to regain their footing.
 Above all else, make sure that management shares in the grief.
-Nothing will damage morale faster than seeing those farther up the ladder enjoying successes while others suffer.
+Nothing will damage morale faster than seeing those farther up the ladder enjoying success while others suffer.

 How Can Leaders Boost Their Team’s Spirit After a Layoff?